 Humanized care encompasses several aspects, which we have already mentioned here on the blog, but, in a nutshell, humanization of care requires only that the health professional puts himself in the place of the next and empathizes with the situation that the patient is going through.

-Looking into the eyes, listening carefully, and transmitting confidence are just some of the simple actions that make the difference in a service.
+Looking into the eyes, listening carefully, and transmitting confidence are just some of the simple actions that make the difference in service.

 Invest in the aftercare